 4th stage – DMV

 DUI and DMV and complicated especially for a person who is facing their 1st DUI.
 After the arrest, you must request a hearing within 10 days of the arrest.
 You or your private attorney can speak to them either in person or on the phone.
-They will inquire if the officer had reasonable to pull you over, had probably cause to pull you over, and if the BAC was 0.008 or above.
+They will inquire if the officer had reasonable to pull you over, had probable cause to pull you over, and if the BAC was 0.008 or above.
 More information about preparing for a DMV Hearing and what to do can be found here.

 5th stage – Figuring out how to handle your Criminal court